n6g7/chapter/README.md

  - [ ] Default book image
  - [ ] Hido "from to" on stock books
  - [ ] Pre-fill book status when I click on "add a book" in a shelf
- - [ ] Save image url to save on Google API requests
  - [ ] Add book tags to filter them
  - [ ] Mobile app to scan barcodes and automatically add books to the library